Our Partners

 Navajo Mike's

-Blending old-fashioned style barbeque and hotsauces with the homegrown taste of Arizona and diverse herbs & sices, Navajo Mike’s is 100% Native-Owned & Operated.
+Blending old-fashioned style barbeque and hot sauces with the homegrown taste of Arizona and diverse herbs & sices, Navajo Mike’s is 100% Native-Owned & Operated.
+Watch INDIG Episode 1 to learn how Navajo Mike's founder Michael John created his Southwest sauces & brand.

 Navajo Pride